Best Laptops for Nursing Students 2026: 10 Compared (7 Sources)

 - 16GB RAM becomes baseline: Nearly every laptop on this list ships with 16GB standard, up from 8GB a year ago.
 This is critical for running multiple clinical applications and browser tabs simultaneously. [src1, src3]

-- OLED displays enter the mainstream: The ASUS ZenBook 14 OLED and Samsung Galaxy Book4 Pro bring high-contrast displays under $1,000, improving readability of medical charts and anatomy diagrams. [src6, src7]
+- OLED/AMOLED displays spread across tiers: The ASUS ZenBook 14 OLED and Samsung Galaxy Book4 Pro bring high-contrast displays — now spanning mid-range to ~$1,300 premium configs — improving readability of medical charts and anatomy diagrams. [src6, src7]

 - 2-in-1 form factors gaining ground: Nursing students increasingly prefer convertible laptops for pen-based note-taking during anatomy labs and lecture annotations, driving strong sales of the Dell Inspiron 14 and HP Envy x360. [src2, src6]